DoesDevStuff/FleetWars/README.md

 # FleetWars
-A twist on the classic BattleShips with AI driven by Monte Carlo Tree Search
+A twist on the classic game of BattleShips with AI driven by Monte Carlo Tree Search.